Introduction

 #### Why Kernel is different:

-All other third-party data vendors inherit the same limitations: generic data, stale hierarchies, and no ability to customise to how you sell.
+Most third-party data vendors share the same limitations: generic data, stale hierarchies, and limited ability to customize to how you sell.

-Kernel is the only platform that combines a proprietary entity database, agentic capabilities, and native data management.
+Kernel combines a proprietary entity database, research workflows, and native data management.
 The database provides the structural foundation others lack.
-The agentic layer then applies that foundation across your entire CRM, continuously, without manual correction cycles.
+Kernel then applies that foundation across your entire CRM, continuously, without manual correction cycles.

 ---